 - Each swimmer will get a team shirt (thanks to our sponsors)

 Parent Job Requirements

-It takes about 70 volunteers to host a swim meet so every family is required to work one half of each meet.
+It takes over 75 volunteers to host a swim meet so every family is required to work one half of each meet.
 If you do not work it means another family has worked both shifts, so it's important to do your fare share.